Course overview

 Early Years Practitioner (Early Years Educator) Level 3 City of Bristol College

-This two-year, part-time course is for people who want to become early years educators.
+This part-time course takes place over 18 month and is for people who want to become early years educators.
 It will enable you to work with children from birth to five years and give you knowledge of children aged five to seven years old.

 If you’re aged 19+ and this will be your first Level 3 course, it could be free for you under the government’s National Skills Fund (NSF) scheme.
 Get in touch to find out more.